nickfrey/BC-transit-tracker/README.md

 ### Part 1: Wire the displays

+Take out both LED matrix displays from their boxes.
+Inside the boxes there will also be a bag of various accessories and cables.
+From one of these bags, take out the power cable (black and red wires) and the 2x8 IDC cable (gray wires).

-First, remove the protective tape from the power terminal standoffs on the front of the Matrix Portal if you haven't already.
+Remove the protective tape from the power terminal standoffs on the front of the Matrix Portal if you haven't already.
 Then, using the included screws, attach the power cable to the terminals.
 Make sure the red wire is connected to +5V and the black one is connected to GND.

-Then connect the Matrix Portal to one of the displays using the 2x8 connector on the back of the display.
+Connect the Matrix Portal to one of the displays using the 2x8 connector on the back of the display.

 Due to the plastic nub on the back of the display, the board may not sit flush with it.
 This is normal.
 Press it in as much as you can without forcing it.